domRiddle/ASF/Mono.md

 Everything above is specific to your configuration.
 This is only example of usage, feel free to further modify the script however you wish.

+**Notice:** If you're using ASF on a machine with low amount of memory (512 MB or less), you might be interested in tuning the Mono to your needs.
+Visiting **[Low-memory setup](https://github.com/JustArchi/ArchiSteamFarm/wiki/Low-memory-setup)** might help.

 ---

 # Issues and solutions